-The financial statements for the year ended March 31, 2022 are prepared in accordance with Ind AS.
+The financial statements for the year ended March 31, 2023 are prepared in accordance with Ind AS.

-The standalone financial statements are presented in INR and all values are rounded to the nearest lacs, except otherwise stated.
+The standalone financial statements are presented in INR which is also Companies Functional Currency and all values are rounded to the nearest lakhs, except otherwise indicated.